r00dnas/WaveletPEr00d/README.md

-# WavePE: High-Order Wavelet-based Graph Positional Encoding
+# Range-aware Graph Positional Encoding via High-order Pretraining: Theory and Practice

 ## Overview
 This repository contains the implementation of **HOPE-WavePE (High-Order Permutation-Equivariant Autoencoder for Wavelet Positional Encoding)**, a novel graph representation learning method.
 HOPE-WavePE extends **Wavelet Positional Encoding (WavePE)** by utilizing a multi-resolution **autoencoder** to capture both local and global structures in graphs.